sblanchet/pdserv/README.txt

-  PROCESS DATA COMMUNICATIONS SERVER package
+  Process-Data Communications Server Library (pdserv)

-  Copyright 2010 Richard Hacker (lerichi at gmx dot net)
+  Copyright 2010 - 2012  Richard Hacker (lerichi at gmx dot net)

   This file is part of the pdserv library.